John DeSaix, Chair

 Karen Hignite, Treasurer

 Karen has lived in Lovettsville since 2000.
 She recently retired after 23 years with the National Wildlife Federation.
 She began her career working for a series of Congress members doing casework and legislative research.
 She moved into the consulting arena working for branches of the military doing IT systems analysis.
 Karen has managed to grow vegetables & flowers on the rooftop of her apartment on Capitol Hill, various townhouse backyards, and community gardens.
 She loves to shop farmers’ markets and find new ways to cook whatever she finds.

 Jenny is a stay at home mom of 3.
 She home schools her two oldest and hopes to pass on a love of gardening that she got from her parents who at one point grew everything they ate.
 She lived in Prince George’s County for a few years working on a degree in Geology from UMD, but then moved back to the area to raise a family with her husband Gary.
 During the warmer months she can usually be found outside messing with her gardens or playing the banjo.
 Jenny is excited to be a part of Lovettsville Co-op, and greatly looks forward to the opening of the storefront.

 Pamela Lane Baldwin is a retired Foreign Service Officer with USAID.
-She and her husband, Malcolm Baldwin (who is retired from a career in U.S. and international environmental law and policy) operate WeatherLea Farm & Vineyard, where they grow wine grapes, raise sheep, host weddings and operate two B&B farmstay cottages.
+She and her husband, Malcolm Baldwin, have operated WeatherLea Farm & Vineyard, where they grow wine grapes, raise sheep, host weddings and operate two B&B farmstay cottages.
 She has been involved in the Lovettsville Co-op since its first organizing meeting in 2010, held in the WeatherLea Farm barn.